mongodb/mongo-hhvm-driver/serialization.rst

 ``MongoDB\Driver\Cursor`` object, or the ``$typeMap`` argument of ``MongoDB\BSON\toPHP()`` (previously, ``MongoDB\BSON\toArray()``).
 Each of the three classes (``root``, ``document`` and ``array``) can be individually set.

+Additionally, you can specify the scalar type mappings through a ``types`` element.
+Each element in that ``types`` array maps a MongoDB data type to a user defined class name.

+If the named class does not exist, is not concrete (i.e. it is abstract or an interface), or does not implement ``MongoDB\Driver\TypeWrapper``, then an ``MongoDB\Driver\Exception\InvalidArgumentException`` exception is thrown.

 If the value in the map is ``NULL``, it means the same as the *default* value for that item.